engwen/owlMagicComment/readMeEg.md

  Author engwen
  Email xiachanzou@outlook.com
  Time 2018/07/16

+Thank JetBrains Community Support Team for its support to this project, which provides IntelliJ idea tools for my faster development and iteration.

+Https://www.jetbrains.com/?From=owlMagicComment

 ####

 * Package name
 com.owl.comment.annotations
 * The way of reference is

 ```
 <dependency>
     <groupId>com.github.engwen</groupId>